embeddedproductdev-create/ur_mesh_ir_node/README.md

    9. POWER ON  | TEMP 26
    10. POWER ON | TEMP 27
    11. POWER ON | TEMP 28
 3. Double press the side-button on the device.
-The LED will start blinking BLUE (once every 200ms) to indicate it has entered teaching mode.
+The LED will start blinking BLUE (once every 50ms) to indicate it has entered teaching mode.
 4. Press the POWER ON button on the AC remote with remote pointing towards to IR receiver on-board for successful reception and prevent false recording.
 5. The device will read the IR signal from the remote and store it in flash.
-While this process is happening, the light will turn off momentarily to indicate that no other buttons must be pressed to let the process go on without disturbance.
+While this process is happening, the light will turn off momentarily to indicate that no other AC remote button must be pressed to let the process go on without disturbance.
 Also, make sure you are doing this process in a IR disturbance free environment.
-Most smartphones these days use IR emitters, so it's one thing that I experience during my development.
+Most smartphones these days use IR emitters, so it's one thing that I experienced during my development.
 6. Once the LED starts blinking BLUE again, it's time to record the next IR signal.
 The next signal is `POWER ON | TEMP 19`.
 7. Similarly, go one-by-one all the way up to `POWER ON | TEMP 28`.
 If everything was done right, then, when the last IR signal was sent, the LED will change to SOLID GREEN to indicate successful completion of the process.